 POPI: The Entrance Hallway to your Website

 The Protection of Personal Information Act (aka the POPI Act) sets conditions for the lawful processing of personal information.
-Certain sections of the act came into effect on 1 July 2020, with other sections commencing on 30 June 2021 (read more about this here).
+Certain sections of the act came into effect on 1 July 2020, with other sections commencing on 30 June 2021 (you may read more about this – from a legal expert’s standpoint – here).

 Your website can be likened to the front door of your business since it’s often the first stop users make to learn more about your product or service offering.
 Once they enter this ‘door’, and step into the entrance hallway, it is important that they are informed of your website’s compliance with a number of laws.
 From a South African perspective there are various laws governing all websites (not just eCommerce websites) including the:

 - Electronic Communications and Transactions Act 25 of 2002 (ECT Act);

 - Promotion of Access to Information Act 2013 (PAI);

 - Regulation of Interception of Communications and Provision of Communication-Related Information Act 70 of 2002 (RIC Act);